From Gentle Parenting Strategies to Whole Child Parenting & Everything in Between!

 Flexibility: Like responsive parenting, intuitive parenting is adaptable and recognizes that what works for one child might not work for another.

 While natural parenting shares similarities with gentle parenting in its nurturing approach, it specifically emphasizes a return to natural instincts and practices.
-This often resonates with parents who prefer to go with the flow rather than adhere to strict guidelines, however; clear boundaries are established for the child's wellbeing.
+This resonates with parents who prefer to go with the flow rather than adhere to strict guidelines, however; clear boundaries are established for the child's wellbeing.
 It encourages parents to trust their own wisdom, knowing that they are best equipped to understand their unique child’s needs, and to foster this same confidence and intrinsic motivation in their child.

 Parenting Styles Chart: What parenting style resonates with you?